Battle of Mount Harriet: Initial actions

 Around dusk on 9 June, Lieutenant-Colonel Soria's men detected the presence of British troops who had taken up positions in Port Harriet House on the southern approaches to Mount Harriet.
 The 4th Regiment's Reconnaissance Platoon, under Sub-Lieutenant Jorge Pasolli, received orders to move forward and clear at bayonet point if necessary the British from the farmhouse and the Scots Guards Reconnaissance Platoon that had moved into the area was forced to withdraw when the Argentine force, with Paratroop-trained First Lieutenant Francisco Pablo D'Aloia (adjutant of RI 4's Commanding Officer) at the head, radioed fire support from the 120-mm Mortar Platoon dug in on Mount Harriet.
 Sub-Lieutenant Pasolli's men attacked and the Scots Guards returned fire with two Bren machine guns but were forced to abandon their rucksacks and radios.
 As the Guardsmen retreated, under small arms and mortar fire, they sustained three wounded, including Sergeant Ian Allum.

-On the night of 9–10 June, a rifle company from the 1st Battalion, 7th Duke of Edinburgh's Own Gurkha Rifles moved forward to conduct a raid against Mount William defenders.
-However, this strong night incursion was aborted and the planned fire support missions cancelled.

-On the morning of 11 June, the orders for the attack were given to 42 CDO by Lieutenant Colonel Vaux.
+On the morning of 11 June, the orders for the attack were given to 42 Cdo RM by Lieutenant Colonel Vaux.
 K Company was ordered to attack the eastern end of the mountain, while L Company would attack the southern side an hour later, where if the mountain was secured, would move North to occupy Goat Ridge.
 J Company would launch a diversionary attack (code-named Vesuvius) on the western end of Mount Harriet.
-If these objectives fell quickly, 42 CDO would proceed to capture Mount William.
+If these objectives fell quickly, 42 Cdo RM would proceed to capture Mount William.